ashleycampion/IrisDataSetProject/README.md

     <dd>(Please first read the definition of <a href="#discriminant">discriminant</a>.)
 In mathematics, a linear combination is an expression constructed from a set of terms by multiplying each term by a constant and adding the results (e.g. a linear combination of x and y would be any expression of the form ax + by, where a and b are constants) [4].</dd>
     <dt><a id='Linear Discriminate Analysis'></a>Linear Discriminate Analysis</dt>
     <dd>(Please first read the definitions of <a href="#discriminant">discriminant</a> and <a href="#linear combination">linear combination</a>.)
 Linear discriminant analysis (LDA), normal discriminant analysis (NDA), or discriminant function analysis is a generalization of Fisher's linear discriminant, a method used in statistics, pattern recognition, and machine learning to find a <a href="#linear combination">linear combination</a> of features that characterizes or separates two or more classes of objects or events [3].</dd>
+    <dt><a id="Linear Regression"></a>Linear Regression</dt>
+    <dd>In statistics, linear regression is a linear approach to modeling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables).
+The case of one explanatory variable is called simple linear regression.
+For more than one explanatory variable, the process is called multiple linear regression.
+[9]</dd>
     <dt><a id='Multivariate'>Multivariate</a></dt>
     <dd>Multivariant refers to the property of having multiple variables.
 Hence a <em>multivariate dataset</em> is a dataset with multiple variables, and <em>multivariate statistics</em> is the statistics of multivariate datasets.</dd>
     <dt><a id="Normal Distribution"></a>Normal Distribution</dt>